How You (or Your Child) Can Avoid Common Hockey Injuries

 Cross-training is key.
 Use conditioning on and off the ice to prevent overuse injuries.

 Hockey athletes are constantly pushing into hip extension while skating by powerfully thrusting their legs behind their torso in order to move quickly.
-Regular hip mobility and core strengthening exercises can help athletes avoid back issues that can be caused by a lack of hip mobility.
+Regular hip mobility and core strengthening exercises can help athletes avoid back issues caused by a lack of hip mobility.

 Avoid over-skating.
 If an athlete is complaining of pain in the hip or groin area, he or she should rest, ice and take anti-inflammatory medicines such as ibuprofen.